jcapco/lnumber/README.md

     gcc -shared -lstdc++ -lm -lgmp -lgmpxx -lgomp -o ./liblnumber.a ./lib.o ./laman_number.o -fopenmp
     ```
     * You can use the VS2008 project file `./vs2008/lnumber.vcproj` to build with MSVC.
 I recommend to link with the fork of `gmp` called `mpir`.
-For VS2008, I provided the `mpir` library in the `./vs2008/lib` folder.
+For VS2008, I provided the `mpir` import libraries (for Release) in the `./vs2008/lib/` folder.
 For other MSVC versions, you have to download and build [`mpir`](https://github.com/wbhart/mpir).

 **For the `lnumber` executable:**